COVID-19 pandemic in Namibia: Timeline

-Confirmed cases timeline
+Confirmed cases

 March 2020

 On 14 March, Namibia reported its first cases of COVID-19, caused by SARS-CoV-2.
 They were a Romanian couple who arrived in Windhoek from Spain via Doha, Qatar, on 11 March.
 They had been screened on arrival at Hosea Kutako International Airport but showed no symptoms at that time.
 The couple presented to a private health facility with flu-like symptoms in Klein Windhoek and was referred for testing.
 At that time, Namibia did not have the capacity to test for COVID-19, so tests had to be sent to South Africa.
 Their results came back on 14 March and were announced for the first time by the Minister of Health and Social Services.

 On 19 March, a third case was confirmed.
-A 61-year-old German citizen, who arrived in Namibia on 13 March, was tested and tested positive for COVID-19.
+A 61-year-old German citizen, who arrived in Namibia on 13 March, was tested positive.
 On 23 March, the fourth case was confirmed.
-It was a 19-year-old male citizen from London making it travel related (just as the previous 3 cases).
+It was a 19-year-old male citizen from London.
 The patient was quarantined and put in isolation.
 By 24 March 2020, the total number of cases reached six when two more cases were confirmed.
-A Namibian pilot, aged 44 and a student studying at University of Witwatersrand in South Africa tested positive during quarantine.
+A Namibian pilot, aged 44, and a student studying at University of the Witwatersrand in South Africa tested positive during quarantine.
 Although the 21-year-old student tested negative upon his departure from South Africa, he was tested again in Namibia and put under mandatory quarantine as per the Emergency Response plan.
 On 29 March 3 new travel-related cases were confirmed.
-2 persons, a 35-year-old female and a 69-year-old male, travelled from South Africa and the other (33-year-old female) returned from Dubai.
+2 persons, a 35-year-old female returning from Dubai, and a 69-year-old male who travelled from South Africa.
 All were admitted to isolation facilities.

-By end March, the total number of cases had reached 11, with all new cases being travel-related.
+By end March, the total number of cases had reached 11, all of which travel-related.
+On 28 March, a complete lockdown was ordered.

 April 2020

-On 1 April 2 new cases were confirmed - bringing the total to 13 cases.

-On 2 April 14 total cases were registered.

-5 April 2020 brought about two new cases.
-2 males - a 31-year-old student and a 46-year-old medical practitioner tested positive for the virus.
-Both their conditions were satisfactory.
+With the country in lockdown for the complete month, only 14 new cases were registered in April.